MichaelLarocca/blog-michael-jude-larocca/posts/2023/10-23/milestone-100th-issue-using-blogging-to-elevate-your-career.md

 Blogging has helped me reinforce my learning, become a better developer, create an online presence, and grow my professional network.
 As a result, I continually receive job offers and already earn side income as a freelance writer and code reviewer.

 I believe if you start blogging now, you will also achieve similar results!
-So, I encourage YOU to consider starting to blog today as a means to elevate your career!
+So, I encourage YOU to consider starting to blog today to elevate your career!

 I am currently working on an exclusive article for freeCodeCamp that delves deeply into the reasons and methods behind starting a blog, as well as offering valuable resources.
 This article will serve as a complementary piece to my LinkedIn profile optimization to help YOU by sharing everything that has contributed to my success!
 So be sure to check out my [freeCodeCamp author page](https://www.freecodecamp.org/news/author/michael-larocca/) for the release!